Kamen Rider × Kamen Rider Drive & Gaim: Movie War Full Throttle: Kamen Rider Drive: The Challenge From Lupin

-The next day, receiving what appeared to be another letter from Lupin, the Special Investigations Division arrives to the church where Shinosuke waits for them.
-Knowing the real Kiriko would never be nice to him, Shinosuke reveals that he figured out that Lupin abducted Kiriko and assumed her form to infiltrate the Special Investigations Division.
-Lupin ditches the guise and escapes on a hot air balloon, telling Shinosuke that he can chase after him or save Kiriko before falls to her death.
-But Shinosuke proceeds to go after Lupin, refusing to left him tarnish the Kamen Rider name before he is knocked off from several feet in the air.
-But Mr. Belt reactivates in time, allowing Shinosuke to become Drive again while the Tridoron saves Kiriko.
+The next day, receiving what appeared to be another letter from Lupin, the Special Investigations Division arrives to the church where Shinnosuke waits for them.
+Knowing the real Kiriko would never be nice to him, Shinnosuke reveals that he figured out that Lupin abducted Kiriko and assumed her form to infiltrate the Special Investigations Division.
+Lupin ditches the guise and escapes on a hot air balloon, telling Shinnosuke that he can chase after him or save Kiriko before falls to her death.
+But Shinnosuke proceeds to go after Lupin, refusing to left him tarnish the Kamen Rider name before he is knocked off from several feet in the air.
+But Mr. Belt reactivates in time, allowing Shinnosuke to become Drive again while the Tridoron saves Kiriko.
 Getting unexpected help from Chaser before Kiriko and the Tridoron arrive, Drive manages to defeat Lupin as the criminal's mind gets ejected from his Cyberoid vessel.
 But as Chaser leaves while followed by the white Kamen Rider, one of the Megahex drones appears from Zawame City and assimilates the Cyberoid body to become ZZZ Megahex before flying back to Zawame City to distribute the Cyberoid data to Planet Megahex.